thoughtbot/ruby-science/book/solutions/extract_method.md

 # Extract Method

-The simplest refactoring to perform is Extract Method.
+The simplest refactoring to perform is extract method.
 To extract a method:

 * Pick a name for the new method.
 * Move extracted code into the new method.